Good morning Western Isles this is your morning briefing,

-On this Tuesday morning, we are seeing frequent rain sleet and snow showers moving across the Western.
-Some have seen a dusting of snow this morning.
-Winds gusting 40 to 60 mph and an overnight low of 1.9C
+On this Tuesday morning, we are seeing rain and scattered showers moving across the Western Isles.
+Some sunny spells with plenty of cloud.
+Winds gusting 40 mph and an overnight low of 4.0C

-A reminder we have a Met Office yellow weather warning for wind in force for Lewis from 10:00 Tuesday morning and expires at 23:59 Tuesday evening.
-The full warning and latest updates can be found via the Met Office website or app.
-The Scottish Environment Protection Agency has issued a flood warning for Stornoway and Stornoway Aiport and a flood alert for the entire Western Isles.
+A reminder a Met Office yellow weather warning for wind has been issued for the Western Isles from 15:00 Wednesday evening until 18:00 Thursday evening the full warning and latest updates can be found via the Met Office website or app.

 Please do NOT use Western Isles Weather for the protection of life and property please follow local and national government issued warnings and advice.
 Please have more than one source for weather information in extreme weather, Such as the Met office and follow any advice and instructions from emergency responders.